arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 ---
-title: "Start with Alvik and block-based language"
+title: "Start with Alvik and Block-based Language"
 difficulty: beginner
 description: "Take your first steps with Arduino® Alvik and mBlock."
 tags: